Michael Ben-Ari: Political career

 Previously a member of the banned Kach party, Ben-Ari still views himself as Meir Kahane's follower.
 He ran with the Herut - The National Movement party in the 2003 elections, and for the 2006 elections, he ran with the Jewish National Front party, but both times failed to be elected since the parties did not pass the threshold.
 Leading up to the 2009 elections, the Jewish National Front joined a new party called Eretz Yisrael Shelanu.
 That new alliance then joined the National Union, and Ben-Ari was placed fourth on the combined list for the elections.
 He entered the Knesset as the party won four seats.
 Once elected, he appointed Hebron residents and Kahanists Baruch Marzel and Itamar Ben-Gvir as his aides in the Knesset.

 In 2009, in an open letter to Israeli leaders and politicians, Ben-Ari stated that Pope Benedict XVI's visit to Israel would be an insult to the memory of Holocaust victims.

 Unlike his teacher, Rabbi Meir Kahane, who was marginalized and isolated as a member of Knesset, Ben Ari has succeeded in integrating himself into Israel's political arena.
 According to Uri Avnery his extremist perorations are listened to with 'rapt attention' by most factions in the Knesset.

 Ben-Ari's November 2009 United States visa application was denied on the grounds of his arrest during anti-disengagement protests in 2005 and his support for Kahanist ideology.

 Ben-Ari opened his external Member of Knesset office in the south Tel Aviv neighbourhood where he grew up.
 Throughout the 18th Knesset session, he struggled to bring attention to the growing number of Sudanese he blamed for increasing crime rates and other residents' problems.
 In June 2011, to draw attention to what he saw as the ever-increasing illegal alien problem, he bused 40 Sudanese nationals to a prestigious pool in northern Tel Aviv, provided them with new bathing suits and paid for their entrance.

 Ben-Ari's 2012 visa application to attend a conference in D.C. was denied on the State Department's "prerogative to ban terrorists from entering the country."

 In July 2012, all Members of Knesset were sent a copy of the New Testament by a missionary organization.
 Ben Ari called it provocative, and subsequently tore his copy, referring to it as a despicable book responsible for the murder of millions of Jews, and which should, including the senders, be put in "history's trash can".

 In November 2012, Ben-Ari and Aryeh Eldad left the National Union to establish Otzma LeYisrael.
 Ben-Ari and Eldad publicly burned Palestinian flags in response to the passage of United Nations General Assembly resolution 67/19.
 The party failed to cross the 2% threshold in the 2013 elections and Eldad subsequently lost his Knesset seat.

-Ben-Ari and Marzel started the process in November 2022 to launch a new party that would be to the right of Otzma Yehudit.